christophediericx/ArduinoDriver/README.md

 ## Sample Code: Super Mario Bros "Underworld" theme ##

 This sample project uses the library above to play this classic retro tune on an arduino with C#.

+One pin of the buzzer should be connected to digital pin 8.
+The other pin should be connected to GND.